The Complete Guide to Sports Medical Certificates (2026)

 £50 – £80

-How long is a Sports Medical Certificate valid for?
+How Long Is a Sports Medical Certificate Valid For?

 In most cases, a sports medical certificate is valid for up to one year from the date it’s issued.
 However, some event organisers may require a certificate that’s been issued within a shorter time frame — sometimes just a few months before the event.